Pettable Review: How I Got My Legitimate ESA Letter Online

 Will landlords accept an ESA?

 Landlords or sellers cannot restrict the breed or weight of your emotional support animal.
 They must abide by the same guidelines as service animals.
-Emotional Support Animals are not just pets under the Fair Housing Act and do not fall under the same policies that a pet would.
+Emotional support animals are not just pets under the Fair Housing Act and do not fall under the same policies that a pet would.

 Keep in mind that housing providers cannot impose fees or pet rent on your ESA.
 However, if your ESA causes any damages to the property, it is the tenant's responsibility to cover the cost/ fee for the repairs.

-If a housing provider denies your request for accommodations, the Department of Housing and Urban Developments (HUD) requires them to explain.
+If a housing provider denies your request for accommodations, the Department of Housing and Urban Development (HUD) requires them to explain.
 They must provide you with proof of financial/administrative burden, considerable alteration to their operation, health or safety risk, and/or proof of physical damage to the property.

 Are emotional support animals required to wear a vest?

 No!
 The law does not require ESAs to wear a vest.
 Wearing a vest may help notify others of your animal's role.
 It is up to your discretion if they should wear one.
-The most common colors you will find are blue or red with an identifying marker or patch that says your animal is an ESA.
+The most common colors you will find are blue or red, with an identifying marker or patch that says your animal is an ESA.

 What is an ESA letter?